Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Happiness is a choice and a skill and you can dedicate yourself to learning that skill and making that choice."
+> "Magic is believing in yourself, if you can do that, you can make anything happen."
-> — **Naval Ravikant**
+> — **Johann Wolfgang von Goethe**

 ---